Cynthia Knott: Process

-First, Knott primes the canvas with a layer of sizing.
-This tightens the linen surface.
-Knott builds up the surface by painting this sizing—typically rabbit skin glue—by back-and-forth brushstrokes.
-This creates texture which serves to enhance the play of light in her paintings.
+Knott primes the canvas with a layer of sizing.
+This tightens the linen surface, which she builds up by painting the rabbit skin glue with back-and-forth brushstrokes.
+This creates texture that serves to enhance the play of light in her paintings.

 Next, Knott prepares the linen surface to receive color with a layer of white gesso.

 For the final step before beginning work on the overpainting, Knott adds the underpainting, using a coat of ground copper paint and then a layer of gold paint.

 Knott vigorously paints and re-paints her work, a technique she discovered in a book on Albert Pinkham Ryder.
 For instance, at the end of a day of painting, Knott may scrape off her work with a palette knife, leaving "a skin of memory and process" that becomes a faint stain of the day's work.
-She refers to this re-working as a "process of memory."
-She uses encaustic, which is a thick combination of beeswax, linseed oil, and Damar varnish, and metallic pigments alongside more traditional use of gesso and oil paint to "push" an effect of luminosity.
+She refers to this re-working as a "process of memory".
+She uses encaustic, which is a thick combination of beeswax, linseed oil, Damar varnish, and metallic pigments alongside more traditional use of gesso and oil paint to "push" an effect of luminosity.

 Knott often paints her seascapes en plein air.
-She has said that "The only way you can really understand light is to look at it.
+She said that "The only way you can really understand light is to look at it.
 You have to be out there and see those clouds going by."

 Many of her paintings depict coastal views near her home, Springs, NY in the north of East Hampton (town), New York—including Cartwright Shoal in Gardiner's Bay.
 For nocturnal scenes, Knott has painted a local salt marsh, which has a luminescent glow.

 Interest in poetry

 In the earlier years of her career, Knott also turned to poets who were inspired by nature and the landscape such as Wordsworth.

-Knott is also inspired by the poetry of W.B.
-Yeats and Emily Dickinson.
+Knott is also inspired by the poetry of W. B. Yeats and Emily Dickinson.

 Billy Collins

 Knott is additionally inspired by the poetry of Billy Collins, a close friend.
 Collins has gone out with her to paint en plein air and offer his advice.
 For instance, Collins has directly influenced her use of one-word, evocative titles after criticizing her title "Poet's Prayer" as non-sensical.

-In turn, a few of Collins' poems are inspired by Knott's paintings.
+In turn, a few of Collins's poems are inspired by Knott's paintings.
 A United States Poet Laureate, Collins dedicated a poem inspired by his experience gazing at her seascapes.
-His poem, "Paintings of the Sea (For Cynthia Knott)", was reproduced in conjunction with Knott's exhibition Gardiners Bay, May 8 to Jaune 14, 2002.
+His poem, "Paintings of the Sea (For Cynthia Knott)", was reproduced in conjunction with Knott's exhibition Gardiners Bay, from May 8 to Jaune 14, 2002.
 Another poem, "Horizon," which was published in his 2005 poetry collection The Art of Drowning, is also inspired by her work.